 Today’s job candidates are as likely to be asked which superhero they’d prefer for a boss as they are to describe their greatest weakness.
 The substance of tough interview questions may change over time, but the aim remains the same: to trip up the applicant and see how they respond to the uncomfortable and the unexpected.
 Your interviewer is likely more interested in your demeanor as you answer the question than he/she is in your answer.
 So strategic use of pre-interview research is the key to feeling prepared for anything that might be asked of you.

 Here are some strategies for answering nine of the toughest “trap door” interview questions.

-To answer this, or the closely related “What is you ideal work environment?” question, research the company’s mission statement as well as any positive news you can find about the company ahead of the interview.
+To answer this, or the closely related “What is your ideal work environment?” question, research the company’s mission statement as well as any positive news you can find about the company ahead of the interview.
 Try to weave specifics of both into your answer.
-For example, if the company has recently launched a new product, and you’re really jazzed about the rollout of this product, mention this in your answer.
+For example, if the company has recently launched a new product, and you’re really jazzed about the roll-out of this product, mention this in your answer.

-This question is often asked by employers who are looking for a sense of commitment from candidates.
+This tough interview question is often asked by employers who are looking for a sense of commitment from candidates.
 You need to answer in a way that makes clear that your goals align with the company’s and that you hope to grow in ways that align with the job you are currently seeking.
 This is a crucial interview question that you shouldn’t flub.

 Like the “Why did you leave your last job?” question, this question requires you to find an aspect of your current (or previous) company that you liked and that is also present in the company you are interviewing for, and then talk about it honestly.
-Emphasize what you were able to accomplish in your last role, and how you were able to grow, and never speak negatively about a past employer.
+Emphasize what you were able to accomplish in your last role, how you were able to grow, and never speak negatively about a past employer.

 Be prepared to answer this question in a way that emphasizes how you’ve employed your professional skills during times of unemployment (this also should be noted on your resume or in your cover letter).
 If pressed, be honest about how and why you left past jobs, including dismissals, but do not fall into the trap of criticizing past employers.
 Simply emphasize the positive aspects of each past employment experience in ways that make clear how these past experiences will help you bring value to your next position.